E-Spin-lab/ConvertExceltoPDF/README.md

 To create a virtual environment with all required libraries run the following code (recommended)

         conda env create -f requirements.yml
-To acivate the nely created environment run
+To activate the newly created environment run

         conda activate ExcelPDF